-As the holidays approach, you’re probably fully entrenched in your homeschooling.
+As the new year dawns, some of you find yourself content with the game plan from the fall semester while others may find themselves dreading the restart.
 For some, this is a beautiful thing – everything is running smoothly, you’ve managed to stay caught up on lesson plans and grading, and you wouldn’t have it any other way!
 Others, however, may start to second-guess their decision to homeschool.
-It’s too much work, you’re tired of the lesson planning, grade-keeping is driving you batty, and the yellow bus that goes by each morning is starting to tempt you.
+It’s a lot of work, and no one seems to be enjoying it.
 If this describes you, it could just be a matter of curriculum choice.
 The curriculum we choose can absolutely make or break our homeschooling experience.
 If you suspect that your curriculum may not be the best for your family, what can you do about it?

 You don’t need to remain faithful to the curriculum by doing every single thing mentioned for you to do in the teacher’s guide.
 Usually, that’s too much to do and you’ll find it overwhelming.
 (Frankly, even classroom teachers bypass much of the scripted portions of a lesson plan.)
 Skip those parts and just get to the meat of each lesson.
 Look over the objectives of the lesson and determine what the main goal is for each lesson.
 Then, skim through the guided lesson plans, paying attention to the parts you’re supposed to say (the script).
 If you feel it isn’t too much for one day, go for it!
 If it seems like “busy work” and a waste of your time, jump straight to the parts that will work for you and the sections that focus directly on the objectives.